ALPSim/ALPS/README-package.txt

     M. Troyer, S. Wessel, and F. Alet, Phys.
 Rev. Lett.
 90, 120201 (2003).
     A.F.
 Albuquerque et al., J. of Magn. and Magn.
 Materials 310, 1187 (2007).

+* When the Continuous-Time quantum Monte Carlo impurity solver programs or the DMFT framework are used:
+ - cite the publication:
+   A.F.
+Albuquerque et al., J. of Magn. and Magn.
+Materials 310, 1187 (2007).
+ - cite the ALPS DMFT publication (contact the authors for a current reference):
+   E. Gull, P. Werner, S. Fuchs, B. Surer, T. Pruschke, and M. Troyer, submitted to Computer Physics Communications.

 Since some of the references are to preprints we would like to ask you to check the ALPS web page http://alps.comp-phys.org/ for updates.